Myxedema

 Myxedema (myxoedema) is a term used synonymously with severe hypothyroidism, but also to describe a dermatological change that can occur in hypothyroidism and (rare) paradoxical cases of hyperthyroidism.
-In this latter sense, myxedema refers to deposition of mucopolysaccharides in the dermis, which results in swelling of the affected area.
-One manifestation of myxedema occurring in the lower limb is pretibial myxedema, a hallmark of Graves disease, an autoimmune form of hyperthyroidism.
+In this latter sense, myxedema refers to deposition of glycosaminoglycans in the dermis, which results in swelling of the affected area.
+One manifestation of myxedema occurring in the lower limb is pretibial myxedema, a hallmark of Graves' disease, an autoimmune form of hyperthyroidism.
 Myxedema can also occur in Hashimoto thyroiditis and other long-standing forms of hypothyroidism.